not-magic/Open309/README.md

 The proper switch spacing is a balance:

-* Diagonals need to be large enough to be hit reliably.
+* Diagonals need to be large enough to be accurate.
-* Cardinal zones need to be shallow enough you can reliably double tap the directions for dashing.
+* Cardinal zones need to be shallow enough you can double tap the directions for dashing reliably.
-* Cardinal zones need to be wide enough to reliably find them.
+* Cardinal zones need to be wide enough to find them accurately

-You can make dash actions more reliable by increasing the grommet tension as it will return into the neutral zone faster.
+You can also make dash actions a bit more reliable by increasing the grommet tension, as it will return into the neutral zone faster.

 * _SWITCH_SPACING_AWAY_ - This is the distance of switches to the center.
 The larger the value, the larger the neutral zone becomes and the smaller the activation zones become.
 * _SWITCH_SPACING_SIDEWAYS_ - This moves the switches perpedicular to the center.
 A larger value will increase the size of the switch deadzone, reduce the tactility of the switches, make the tactility more consistent at diagonals, increase the resistance to tolerance errors, and reduce how much the neutral zone is twisted.